 What can I do to protect myself?

-Update the Bitcoin app to version 1.4.6 in the Manager in Ledger Live.
+Update the Bitcoin app to version 1.4.6 in My Ledger in Ledger Live.
 This will automatically update all Bitcoin derivative apps.
 As the issue is specific to Bitcoin derivative apps, you can continue to use other apps without any concern.

 How does the Bug Bounty Program work?

 Ledger has a Bug Bounty Program whose goal is to allow external security researchers to report vulnerabilities in Ledger products.
 Basically, once a security researcher reports a potential vulnerability through the firstname.lastname@example.org email address, the following steps occur.
 The security team first acknowledges receipt of the email and a 90-days deadline is set.
 The issue starts being investigated and, if confirmed, it means that: